onedata/onedatafilerestclient/README.md

 pip install onedatafilerestclient
 ```

 > Make sure to install a version **not newer** than the Onedata Onezone service in your deployment.
+New versions of this library are published only when some changes are made or a new major Onedata release is published, so there might not be an exact version matching current Onedata release.

 ## Usage